microsoft/ApplicationInsights-dotnet/docs/migration/guide_aspnetfx.md

 ### Step 1: Remove Application Insights SDK

 When you first added ApplicationInsights to your project, the SDK would have added a config file and made some edits to the web.config.
 If using Nuget tools to remove the Application Insights, some of this will be cleaned up.
-If you're manually removing the package reference from your csproj,
+If you're manually removing the package reference from your csproj, you'll need to manually cleanup these artifacts.

-- Remove any Microsoft.ApplicationInsights.* packages.
+- Remove any Microsoft.ApplicationInsights.* packages from you csproj and packages.config.
 - Delete the ApplicationInsights.config file.
 - Clean up your application's Web.Config file.